SPP's Governing Documents

 Regional Scheduling: SPP ensures that the amount of power sent is coordinated and matched with power received.

 Transmission Expansion Planning: SPP's planning processes seek to identify system limitations, develop transmission upgrade plans, and track project progress to ensure timely completion of system reinforcements.

 Market Operations: The Integrated Marketplace replaced the Energy Imbalance Service (EIS) Market on March 1, 2014.
 More than 130 market participants have registered for the Integrated Marketplace, which adds day-ahead, real-time balancing, and transmission congestion rights markets to the legacy wholesale real-time market.
 An initial analysis indicates the Integrated Marketplace will yield an additional $131 million in annual net savings during its first year of operation (in addition to $170 million in net savings from the EIS Market).

 Compliance: The SPP Regional Entity enforces compliance with federal and regional reliability standards for users, owners, and operators of the region's bulk power grid.

 Training: SPP offers continuing education for operations personnel at SPP and throughout the region.
-In 2011, the SPP training program provided more than 31,000 classroom hours to 4,412 participants.
-More than 20,000 NERC continuing education hours were awarded to 27 organizations.
+In 2014, SPP's training program provided our members $21.7 million worth of simulator training and awarded almost 18,000 NERC continuing education hours.